kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/network-load-balancer-with-awscluster.md

 ## Security

 NLBs cannot use Security Groups.
-Therefor, the following steps have been taken to increase security for nodes communication.
+Therefore, the following steps have been taken to increase security for nodes communication.
 NLBs need access to the node in order to send traffic its way.
 A port has to be opened using an ip address range instead of a security group as a _source_.
 There are two scenarios and CIDRs that can be enabled.